The Shadow Hour (The Girl at Midnight #2)

 1. Challenger Deep by Neal Shusterman – I loved that Shusterman took us on this journey through mental illness and it felt so authentic.
 At the same time the metaphorical structure made it easy to follow the story and added to its complexity.

-2. When You Leave by Monica Ropal – This was one of those books that I … Continue reading
+2. When You Leave by Monica Ropal – This was one of those books … Continue reading

 The Girl at Midnight